-If you want to find out how to visit Komodo Island to see the rare Komodo dragon, or learn about other places where you can see Komodo dragons, this guide will give you everything you need to know.
+If you want to find out how to visit Komodo Island to see Komodo dragons, or learn about other places where you can see Komodo dragons, you’ve come to the right place.

 Also known as the Komodo monitor, the Komodo dragon is the world’s largest living species of lizard.
 They grow to a maximum of 3 meters and can weigh up to a whopping 70kg.